LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       Danseuse en Repos was previously sold by Sotheby's in London in [June 1999](https://www.theguardian.com/uk/1999/jun/29/3) for £17.6 million, smashing the estimate of £6-7 million and setting the record price for a Degas.
 When currency exchange and inflation are taken into account, Sotheby's New York's [November 2008](http://www.sothebys.com/en/auctions/ecatalogue/2008/impressionist-modern-art-evening-sale-n08485/lot.14.html) sale achieved almost exactly the same price.
+    sideGalleryImages:
+      - imageTitle: Edgar Degas' Danseuse en Repos was sold for $37 million by Sotheby's New York in November 2008.
+        imageUrl: /assets/expensive-paintings-edgar-degas-danseuse-en-repos.jpg
   - textTitle: "Manet: Self-Portrait with a Palette"
     text: >-
       | Sale Price: | Adjusted Price: | Date of Sale: